Best Dog DNA Tests 2023: DNA My Dog vs Wisdom Panel vs Embark vs Orivet vs EasyDNA & More

 WinnerRunner-UpThird Place

-Wisdom Panel DNA test kitsOrivet Dog DNA Test
+Wisdom Panel DNA test kitsAncestry dog dna test

 How Does Dog DNA Testing Work?

 A dog DNA test is easier than you might think.
-All you have to do with at-home dog DNA tests is order the test online, take a simple cheek swab from your dog, place the swab in the provided container, and mail it back in a prepaid envelope.
+All you have to do with at-home dog DNA tests is order the test online.
+Then you take a simple cheek swab from your dog, place the swab in the provided container, and mail it back in a prepaid envelope.

 What’s The Best Dog DNA Test?

-We’ve reviewed several dog DNA tests currently on the market and give you detailed information about what you can learn from each one.
+We’ve reviewed several dog DNA tests and give you detailed information about what you can learn from each one.
 All of these are at-home cheek-swab tests, but the type and depth of results you’ll receive can vary.

-Embark DNA is a comprehensive dog DNA test that screens for breed identification, 35+ physical traits, ancestry, geographic origin, and genetic disease risk (for 230 known canine genetic health problems).
-It also has a relative finder that lists dogs in their database related to yours.
+Our choice for the best dog DNA test kit, Embark Dog DNA Breed + Health test is a comprehensive dog DNA test that screens for breed identification, 35+ physical traits, ancestry, geographic origin, and the health risks of developing certain genetic diseases (for 250 known canine genetic health problems).
+It also includes an adult weight predictor and a relative finder that lists dogs in their database related to yours.
 Your test results include a detailed vet report to help you and your veterinarian plan the best care for your dog.
 Embark stands out from the pack because it identifies twice as many genetic markers as most other companies and has a research-grade DNA genotyping platform.

-Embark also offers tests for purebreds and breeders that provide breed-relevant disease screening, insights into health, traits (e.g., coat color, body size), and more.
+Embark also offers tests for purebred dogs and breeders that provide breed-relevant disease screening, insights into health, traits (e.g., coat color, body size), and more.
 Every kit includes the genetic inbreeding coefficient and results for nearly all genetic mutation tests recommended by national breed clubs.
 Providing this extra layer of certification may help to differentiate your breeding service from the competition.
-The purebred test also gives you the same health results and relative finder you get with the mixed breed health + breed test.

 We also like that Embark contributes funding and genetic testing to animal shelters in the U.S. and Nepal.
+It is also the official dog DNA test of the Westminster Kennel Club. eGift cards are available in $25 increments, from $50-200, allowing your loved ones to choose the Embark kit that best fits their needs and budget.
 The downside?
-Embark’s dog DNA test cost is higher than competitors, but the results outweigh the higher price.
-It is also the official dog DNA test of the Westminster Kennel Club. eGift cards are available in $25 increments, from $50-200, allowing your loved ones to choose the Embark kit that best fits their needs and budget.
+The Embark dog DNA breed + health test cost is higher than competitors.
+However, we believe that the accurate results outweigh the higher price.
+You also have the option of purchasing a less-expensive breed ID test, but it doesn’t identify genetic health markers.

 Personal Experience

-I tested my rescue dog, Sally, with an Embark DNA test.
+I tested my rescue dog, Sally, with an Embark dog DNA test.
 Her results said she was 47.5% Coonhound, 24.5% Mastiff, 14.2% Labrador Retriever, and 13.8% German Shepherd.
 I loved being able to read more about her breed makeup, including breed descriptions and behaviors.
-Embark goes above and beyond with the detail it provides in its reports, giving information about related breeds to the breeds that make up Sally.
+Embark goes above and beyond with the detail it provides in its reports, giving information about related breeds to Sally’s breed makeup.

 ProsCons